Adamu Tesfaw

-Adamu Tesfaw (born 1933), also called Qes Adamu Tesfaw, is an Ethiopian painter.

-Tesfaw was born in 1933, and raised in Bichena in Gojjam province.
+Adamu Tesfaw (born 1933), also called Qes Adamu Tesfaw, is an Ethiopian painter and he was raised in Bichena in Gojjam province.
 He was educated as a priest in the Ethiopian Orthodox Church.
-In the late 1950s, Tesfaw moved to Addis Ababa to pursue painting as a career, ultimately leaving the priesthood.
+In the late 1950s, he moved to Addis Ababa to pursue painting as a career, ultimately leaving the priesthood.
 There he had the help of his godfather Yohannes Tessema, a successful commercial artist.
 He sold paintings through his godfather, and later through several souvenir shops in Addis Ababa.

-Tesfaw produces large paintings on cloth of scenes of Ethiopian culture and history, and also religious art in the Ethiopian Orthodox tradition.
+Adamu produces large paintings on cloth of scenes of Ethiopian culture and history, and also religious art in the Ethiopian Orthodox tradition.

 His work has been featured in a number of showings of Ethiopian art overseas, and the UCLA Fowler Museum of Cultural History organized a touring exhibition of his work in 2004, which continued touring until at least November 2007.

 In 2004 he also appeared on the popular Ethiopian Television program "Meto Haya".

+Collections

+Tesfaw’s work are held in international museum collections, including the British Museum, which lists a large oil painting depicting The Meeting of Solomon and the Queen of Sheba painted in Addis Ababa.
+These institutional holdings help preserve and present his contribution to contemporary Ethiopian art.